homemadearcade/zero/todo/features/newUI.md

 Mouse selection area!
 Classes, brushes, etc all get the full right hand side bar when selected Keyboard selection area on the left hand

+Even the live editor gets the right hand bar.
+The reason why is that we want to be able to help the user with the hover preview area while they have a live editor open!

 Organize Classes into the background, playground, foreground sections BG
     Colors